Human beings suffer.

 November 2020 Delco Arts! interview

-Theresa BrownGold is the painter/writer/performance artist/songwriter behind Art As Social Inquiry.
+Theresa BrownGold is the painter/writer/performance artist/lyricist behind Art As Social Inquiry.
 She uses art to start dialog around social issues.

 Theresa started Art As Social Inquiry in 2008.
 Since then she has added performance art and songwriting to her portrait painting project as ways to further raise awareness about social issues.